Santosjordi/dnd_public_notes/eve_of_ruin/session01.md

 "Now, I understand some of you may have... reservations.
 But rest assured, I will see this resolved.
 For what other course is there, than to trust in the wisdom of my decisions?
 Neverwinter will be made whole once more, and we shall all sleep soundly in our estates, untroubled by the whims of petty criminals."

- Vessen, proudly displaying the silver harp symbol of his secretive organization, made a bold request to speak with an important contact.
+ Essen, proudly displaying the silver harp symbol of his secretive organization, made a bold request to speak with an important contact.

 "Sir, I'd like to contact our... you know what, Sir.
 And also, I'd like to investigate the home of Lady Indrina," Essen said, his words trailing off as the towering Lord Neverblazingember scrutinized him.